-When in Rome, Do as the Copywriters Do…
+When in Rome, You Must Do as The Copywriters Do…

 Today’s blog is all about how to write a killer blog post.